 - The statements you made to the officer

 - Your "bloodshot watery eyes, and slurred speech"

 - Your performance on the field sobriety tests

 Field sobriety tests, commonly called "roadside tests," include a walk and turn, balancing on 1 foot, counting backwards, and so on.
 The horizontal gaze nystagmus test is where officer asks you to follow the tip of a pen with your eyes as it is moved from side to side.
 Your performance on these tests is a subjective determination, and the jury in your case may not agree with the officer's conclusions.
 Further, these tests are supposed to be performed using very specific guidelines, and many times the officer does not follow the proper procedure.
 This leaves a lot of room for effective cross examination, should your case go to trial.
 If the officer can not say that you're driving was bad, this may call the results of the roadside tests into question.

 The sentences given for DUI have become harsher over the years.
 Today in Colorado, even your first DUI can land you in jail if your BAC is high enough.
 Second or third offenses can lead to serious jail sentences.
 You may even be charged with a felony if you have previously been designated a Habitual Traffic Offender (HTO).
-(You are a Habitual Traffic Offender if you've received three convictions for either Driving Under Suspension or DUI, or any combination, within 7 years.)
+You are considered a Habitual Traffic Offender if you've received three convictions for either driving under suspension, DUI or any combination, within 7 years.
 For more about DUI penalties, license suspensions, and other frequently asked questions, you may also visit the following pages: